 Widely respected journalist and “The Independent” Middle East correspondent Patrick Cockburn expressed criticism of coverage in Mosul, Iraq and Aleppo.
 In both countries, he writes in “The Independent”, state armies are fighting similarly to take back cities.

 The additional similarity, he notes, is that “there are no independent foreign journalists present.”

 Jihadis who have held power in eastern Aleppo were the cause of a complete exodus of foreign correspondents and on-the-ground journalists, who also risked abduction or death by staying in these areas.

 Eva Bartlett is a Canadian independent freelance journalist.
-Having spent extensive time in Palestine and visited Aleppo independently four times, she more recently documented an alternative perspective in Aleppo.
+Having spent extensive time in Palestine and visiting Aleppo independently four times, she more recently documented an alternative perspective, from mainly government-controlled areas, in Aleppo.

 Bartlett acknowledged that while there are “certainly honest journalists among the comprised establishment media”, she was quick to criticize the alleged absence of on-the-ground journalists in eastern Aleppo.
 As she asserts, “there are none.”

 She also reported that anti-regime forces have been perpetrating violence against civilians in Syria.

 Stephen O’Brien, the United Nations under-secretary-general for Humanitarian Affairs, reported more than 20,000 civilians have been displaced and many killed as a result of indiscriminate rebel shelling.
 The U.N.
 Envoy for Syria, Staffan de Mistura, also criticized the indiscriminate rocket warfare launched during the rebel offensive in Aleppo.

 The risks journalists face, leading to their evacuation, contributed to the monopolization of the news narrative levied by terrorist forces and Al-Qaida affiliates.